Network Builder Features and Options#

 File Compression#

 the HDF5 Format allows for data-sets to be compressed inside the file.
-To save an hdf5 file with a compression use the compression option (note that the options for compression may vary depending on machine on hdf5/h5py libraries installed).
+To save an hdf5 file with compression, use the compression option (note that the options for compression may vary depending on machine or hdf5/h5py libraries installed).

 net.save(